 We calculated the values of disbursed funds for malaria elimination by the Global Fund and Chinese Central Government in 2011-2015.
 The costs of different interventions and management (e.g. insecticidal nets, diagnostic testing, insecticide and spraying materials, antimalarial medicines, monitoring and evaluation, human resources and technical assistance, management and “other” costs) were summarized for each year, and stratified by sources of funding.
 The coverage of nets (LLINs and ITNs) and IRS were estimated using the corresponding at-risk population in China.
 Test positivity proportion was calculated by dividing the total number of laboratory-confirmed malaria cases by the number of blood samples tested, multiplied by 100 (and expressed as a percentage).
-Version 3.3.1 of the R statistical software (R Foundation for Statistical Computing, Vienna, Austria) was used to conduct statistical analyses, and ArcGIS 10.3 (ESRI, Redlands, CA, USA) was used to plot the geographical distribution of cases and conduct spatial analyses.
+Version 3.3.1 of the R statistical software (R Foundation for Statistical Computing, Vienna, Austria) was used to conduct statistical analyses.

 RESULTS

 From 2011 to 2015, a total of 17,745 malaria cases, including 123 deaths (0.7%) were reported in mainland China, of which 15,840 (89%) were imported and 1,905 (11%) were autochthonous (Figure 1).
 The number of autochthonous malaria cases dropped from 1,469 cases (1.1 cases per one million persons) in 2011 to 43 (0.03 cases per one million persons) cases in 2015, with most (94%) autochthonous cases being infected with P. vivax.
 Compared with the goals set for different counties in the NMEP by 2015, most counties (99.9%) had achieved their goals by 2015, and all counties in the border areas of Yunnan had an annual incidence rate less than the target of one case per 10,000 persons since 2013.
-However, three areas failed to achieve their goal (reducing autochthonous case to zero) by 2015, including Motuo county in Tibet, Sanya City in Hainan Island and Donggang City in Liaoning Province (Table 1 and Figure 2).
+However, three areas failed to achieve their goal (reducing autochthonous case to zero) by 2015, including Motuo county in Tibet, Sanya City in Hainan Island and Donggang City in Liaoning Province (Table 1).

-The residual transmission by 2015 might reflect the spatial variability and complexity of Anopheles vectors in China (Figure 3).
+The residual transmission by 2015 might reflect the spatial variability and complexity of Anopheles vectors in China.
 Among the counties with only An. sinensis and/or An. lesteri as dominant vectors, the number of P. vivax and P. falciparum cases have been reduced substantially, with only one county reporting the occurrence of autochthonous P. vivax (Table 2).
 However, among the counties with other dominant vectors (e.g. An. minimus s.l., An. dirus s.l., An. stephensis, and An.
 Maculatus), there were still more than 10 counties (with a combined population of 3.7 million) reporting autochthonous P. vivax annually in 2013-2015, and two countries (with a combined population of 569,000) reporting autochthonous P. falciparum in 2015.

 Imported cases have been reported in all 31 provinces of mainland China, with a median of 3,091 cases (interquartile range [IQR] 3,049-3,221 cases) from 2011 to 2015.
-The imported cases originated from 69 countries, in Africa (44 countries), Southeast Asia (18) and other regions (7) (Figure 4).
+The imported cases originated from 69 countries, in Africa (44 countries), Southeast Asia (18) and other regions (7).
 Most imported cases were male (95%) and Chinese (94%) migrant workers with a longer stay in Africa than in Southeast Asia (median 320 days; IQR 171-515 vs 120 days; IQR 59-229).
 Most cases (80%) imported from Africa were infected with P. falciparum, whereas a high proportion (78%) of cases from Southeast Asia were cause by P. vivax.
 Yunnan province imported the most cases (68%) from Southeast Asia, while Guangxi (17%), Jiangsu (15%) and Sichuan (8%) provinces imported the most cases from Africa.
+For P. vivax, 1536 counties (54% of all counties) only reported imported cases, six counties (0.2%) only reported autochthonous cases, and 18 counties (0.6%) had both.
+For P. falciparum, 857 counties (30%) only reported imported cases, 90 counties (3%) only reported autochthonous cases, and 103 counties (4%) had both.